How Do You Know Your Helichrysum is Good?

 Some time ago, Young Living received what was to have been a year’s supply of Helichrysum.
 As soon as Gary Young smelled it, he knew that neryl acetate, the main ingredient, was missing.
 He reported his analysis to Dr. Sue Chow, the head chemist in the Young Living Testing Laboratory who did an analysis.
 Sure enough, Gary was right.
 There was no neryl acetate.

 So Gary rejected the shipment and returned it to the supplier.
 He refused to market a false oil to Young Living distributors, even though no one would have known unless they had an expert nose like Gary ‘s or a $100,000 gas chromatograph to analyze it.
 That shipment was refused even though this meant that Young Living would have to do without Helichrysum for an extended period of time.
 Such is the integrity of Young Living and its founder.

 So how do you know your Helichrysum is good?
 Unless you have the nose for it or the advanced laboratory equipment to analyze it, you can’t know.
-Ultimately, you may be able to find out by trial and error by seeing if you get therapeutic results from the oil or not.
+Ultimately, you may be able to find out by trial and error by seeing if you get results from the oil or not.
 But testing the authenticity of an oil by clinical trials is difficult and time-consuming requiring some skill in applying the scientific method.
-In the end, you can only know the quality of your oil by knowing a supplier who can identify the purity of a therapeutic grade oil and whom you can trust.
+In the end, you can only know the quality of your oil by knowing a supplier who can identify the purity of a premium grade oil and whom you can trust.

 In Young Living we have both the know-how and the integrity.
 When you buy Young Living Helichrysum, you know it is good.
 Any other brand is anyone’s guess.